541VC/541_Manuals/README.md

 # What is 541 Ventures?

-Based in Los Angeles, California, 541 Ventures backs extraordinary frontier-tech and artificial intelligence companies with Asian founders to start an industry and become an iconic company.
+541 Ventures is a Los Angeles-based VC to back extraordinary frontier-tech and artificial intelligence companies with Asian founders to start an industry and become an iconic company.

 <br/>